exercism/rust/exercises/concept/role-playing-game/.docs/introduction.md

 } // Prints "I've got nothing to say"
 ```

-In Rust, there are other ways besides `match` that you can check for and access values contained within `Option`, but `match` should be familiar to you by now.
+Besides `match`, Rust has other tools available for checking and accessing values contained within `Option`, but `match` should be familiar to you by now.

 Additionally, consider this a demonstration of why Rust uses `Option` instead of a null-reference.
 The point is that **you _must_ check** whether or not the `Option` variable is `Some` (in which case you can go ahead and extract and use the value contained within), or `None`.